Grazfather/grazfather.github.io/_posts/2018-11-24-Microcorruption-Hollywood.md

 {% endhighlight %}

-Using this filtered output, I got the original bytes and converted them back to a binary: 732 bytes!
-Running this in the emulator worked!
+Using this filtered output, I got the original bytes and converted them back to a binary that was only 732 bytes and running this in the emulator worked!
 That confirmed that I filtered it down to exactly what I needed.
 Looking at this tiny assembly it's easy to see what's happening: Two bytes of the input are checked at a time, and they are mixed into R4, R6, and R8.
 After the loop runs eight times, the value of R4 and R6 is checked, and then the status register is copied to R7, rotated around, and written back to SR. This is why the CPU was halting: The SR was set to some bogus value.
 We want 0x7F00 in R7 on the last instruction.
 The comparison to 0xfeb1 sets the status bits, and to preserve them they have to survive the AND with the status register after the comparison to 0x9298.
 This means that we need R4 and R6 to equal these values after the loop, meaning everything to do with R7 and R8 in the loop is trash!

 {% highlight asm %}